adityamavle/mimic-los-prediction/README.md

 - The model was trained for a maximum of 100 epochs.
 - Training data was divided into batches of 64 samples and shuffled during training.
-- The training loop monitored the training loss and applied early stopping if no improvement occurred.
-- The training loss plot shows the progress of the loss over epochs.

 ### R^2 Score

-- After training, the model was evaluated on a separate test dataset.
 - The model achieved an R^2 score of 0.782 on the test data.
-- An R^2 score of 0.782 indicates that the model explains a substantial portion of the variance in LOS predictions, suggesting good predictive performance.

-In conclusion, this version (v1) of the neural network model demonstrates promising results with an R^2 score of 0.782, indicating its effectiveness in predicting Length of Stay (LOS) for hospital patients.